Skip to main content

 GraphQL representationOne sides are represented by their appropriate type.
 Many sides are represented by connection types, supporting pagination, filtering and orderingOne sides are represented by their appropriate type.
 Many sides are represented as GraphQL list, without pagination, filtering or ordering support

-Lazy loadingOnly lazy loading is supported.
+Only lazy loading is supported.
 Relations are automatically loaded when accessed.
 Note: when fetching data for GraphQL, the whole subtree is loaded at once using one Cypher query, preventing the n+1 problem.
-Lazy loading is done asynchronous.No lazy loading is supported, all relationships are eagerly loaded, which can result in large subgraphs being loaded.
-To prevent this, you may use Projections
+Lazy loading is done asynchronous.

-Matching of opposite sidesOpposite sides are matched if the `label` is the same, but the `direction` the opposite.
+Matching of opposite sidesOpposite sides are matched if the label is the same, but the direction the opposite.

 Inheritance